 The communications specialist job description covers more ground than it looks, because the role changes a lot by organization and focus.
 A marketing communications specialist running campaigns, an internal communications specialist keeping employees aligned, a nonprofit coordinator supporting fundraising, and a small-business first hire doing all of it alone share the title but do very different work.
 Most templates online give one generic block and skip the focus and seniority differences that actually define the hire.

 At FirstHR, we build templates for the small companies and nonprofits making this hire, often the owner or director writing the posting for their first communicator.
 The six templates below cover the role by context: general, marketing, internal, nonprofit, small business, and corporate/PR.
 Each names the FLSA status to confirm and the focus of the role.
-Fill in the brackets and post, and the guide to writing a job description covers the fundamentals.
+Fill in the brackets and post.

 TL;DR